-PHYS 200-Special Topics in Physics 1-4 hours.
+PHYS 200 - Special Topics in Physics 1-4 hours.
 Topics vary from year to year and are designed especially for, but not limited to, non-science majors.
 Typical topics might be light and color, music and sound; or laboratory topics to include aspects of physics of interest to artists, musicians, photographers, environmentalists, etc. (Sufficient demand)

-PHYS 201-Computing in the Physical Sciences 3 hours.
+PHYS 201 - Computing in the Physical Sciences 3 hours.
 In this course students apply computer programming, logic, and/or modeling software to physical problems.
 Depending on the instructor or semester, various languages or modeling packages will be used.
 The emphasis is on the flow of logic and on how computers can be used to answer questions that cannot be answered in other ways.
 Prerequisites: PHYS 125/126.

-PHYS 325-Elementary Optics 3 hours.
+PHYS 325 - Elementary Optics 3 hours.
 This course discusses geometrical and wave optics with special emphasis on optical instruments.
 Prerequisite: PHYS 126.
+Course Attribute(s): CoB: Natural Science

-PHYS 326-Elementary Modern Physics 3 hours.
+PHYS 326 - Elementary Modern Physics 3 hours.
 This course includes basic relativity, quantum and waves aspects of radiation and particles, atomic structure, and an introduction to nuclear physics properties.
 Prerequisite: PHYS 126.
+Course Attribute(s): CoB: Natural Science

-PHYS 341-Advanced Physics Laboratory 2 hours.
+PHYS 341 - Advanced Physics Laboratory 2 hours.
 A laboratory course involving experiments in mechanics, acoustics, heat, optics, electricity, and magnetism, electronics and atomic and nuclear physics.
 Prerequisite: PHYS 126.
+Course Attribute(s): CoB: Natural Science

-PHYS 400-Special Topics 1-4 hours.
+PHYS 400 - Special Topics 1-4 hours.
 Topics vary from year to year and are designed especially for, but not limited to, non-science majors.
 Typical topics might be light and color, music and sound; or laboratory topics to include aspects of physics of interest to artists, musicians, photographers, environmentalists, etc. (Sufficient demand)

-PHYS 401-Quantum Mechanics I 4 hours.
+PHYS 401 - Quantum Mechanics I 4 hours.
 This course presents Schrodinger's theory of quantum mechanics with applications to atomic systems.
-Includes origin of the quantum theory, wave-particle duality, approximation methods, and time-dependent problems.
-Prerequisite: PHYS 226.
-(Alternate years)
+Includes origin of the quantum theory, wave-particle duality, approximation methods, and timedependent problems.
+Prerequisite: PHYS 326.
+(Offered on demand)